 The FFT lines are responsible for the frequency resolution.
 The higher the FFT lines value, the better the resolution.
 This line resolution depends on the sampling rate and the number of lines chosen for the FFT.
-So if we want to have a fast response on the FFT, we choose fewer lines, but we will have lower frequency resolution.
-If we want to see the exact frequency, we set higher line resolution.
+So if we want to have fast response on the FFT, we choose fewer lines, but we will have a lower frequency resolution.
+If we want to see the exact frequency, we set a higher line resolution.

 If our peak falls between frequency lines, the frequency will not be exact.
 Because harmonics are multipliers of the fundamental frequency, the error will increase at every higher harmonic.